FindChimneySweepers logoFindChimneySweepers

 Equipment required for Level 2

-A Level 2 inspection requires a professional chimney video-scanning camera.
-The most common systems are the Chim-Scan and the Wohler VIS — these are specialised cameras on long flexible cables that can be fed through the full flue length from top to bottom.
-Without a camera system, a Level 2 cannot be performed.
+A Level 2 inspection requires a video camera — not just a camera.
+NFPA 211 specifies a video inspection system that records the flue interior.
+The most common systems are the Chim-Scan and the Wohler VIS — specialised cameras on long flexible cables that can be fed through the full flue length from top to bottom.
+Without a video camera system, a Level 2 cannot be performed.
 Phone photos do not substitute.
-An inspector who arrives without a camera and claims to be conducting a Level 2 is either misrepresenting the service or running a fake Level 2 scam.
+An inspector who arrives without a video camera and claims to be conducting a Level 2 is either misrepresenting the service or running a fake Level 2 scam.

 When you need a Level 2